 Even Confident Execs Need Media Training

-Katie Kern shared four key points she uses to convince even the most confident execs they can benefit from media training:
+Four key points used to convince even the most confident execs they can benefit from media training:

 You’ll learn when to stop talking.
 Keep in mind you don’t always have to fill the silence with more conversation.